ttreeagency/OutOfBandRendering/README.md

 - **PresetDefinitionInterface::getPriority**: Return an integer to define the preset priority (higher has more priority, like in the Flow Framework PropertyMapper
 - **PresetDefinitionInterface::getName**: Return the name of the preset (used in the endpoint URL)
 - **PresetDefinitionInterface::canHandle**: Receive the current document node as argument, and allow you to add more logic to decide if a preset can handle the given node
-- **PresetDefinitionInterface::getTypoScriptPath**: Receive the current document node as argument, must return the TypoScript path to render
+- **PresetDefinitionInterface::getTypoScriptPath**: Receive the current document node as argument, must return the Fusion path to render

 ## What's next ?